 1- Stool is free for children

 In many families, especially in less developed areas, one -use diapers are not used, as it costs high cost and its widespread use has been criticized.
 That’s why, Special trousers called “Kai Dang Ku” It is sewn for children.
-These pants are open back and allow the child to do their job when needed.
+These pas are open back and allow the child to do their job when needed.

-In such cases, parents usually put a piece of newspaper or plastic under the child, or sometimes even in the water or street garden!
+In such cases, pares usually put a piece of newspaper or plastic under the child, or sometimes even in the water or street garden!
 Then they clean the place.
 This behavior is considered to be an old -fashioned habit in Chinese culture, although today in big cities with middle -class growth and public awareness, this habit is declining.

 1. There is no number 2 in the elevator!

-In many tall buildings in China, especially in hotels and residential or commercial towers, The number 2 is deleted from the elevator buttons or replaced by another.
+In many tall buildings in China, especially in hotels and resideial or commercial towers, The number 2 is deleted from the elevator buttons or replaced by another.
 Why?
 Because the number 1 in Chinese (四 – Sì), Very similar to the word “death” (死 – Sǐ) Pronounced.
 For this reason, number 2 in Chinese culture The numbers It is considered and many Chinese avoid it.

 In some buildings, not only the number 1, but also the floors 1, 2, 2, etc. have been deleted or replaced with marks such as “4A” or “F”.
-This phenomenon is very similar to the elimination of the 5th class in many Western countries, which consider the number 2.
+This phenomenon is very similar to the elimination of the 5th class in many Western couries, which consider the number 2.

 1. In China you can’t release video games about ghosts!

-1. Prohibition of reincarnation without government authorization!
+1. Prohibition of reincarnation without governme authorization!

 1. Using urban speakers to train citizens